S e e w a l d' s A r t G a l l e r y

 Photos from our students of photos made during the class.

-We post the most recent on top.
+We post the most recent on top (that we get around to posting).

-We thank those of you students who sent us these,
+Thanks to the students who sent us these,

 Valerie Seewald